Understanding your shared ownership service charges

 CCTV

-The maintenance & repair of any CCTV covering the communal areas.
+The maintenance and repair of any CCTV covering the communal areas.

 Lift maintenance